-Subject: Maintenance of Police Academy Firearms
+Subject: Police Academy Firearms Training and Weapons Policy

-Supersedes: January 2004
+Supersedes: August 2009, January 2004

 Montgomery County Community College (“College”) is committed to maintaining the inventory of weapons utilized in the Municipal Police Academy, along with ammunition for those weapons, in a condition of the utmost possible security.
 A strict system of control over the weapons and ammunition is paramount in the achievement of the security necessary to prevent loss, misuse and/or theft.

-Firearms and Ammunition Storage
+B. Firearms & Ammunition Storage

-Access to the storage room is gained through the use of a secure, key pad and is limited to three County employees.
-The three County Employees having access will be designated by the Montgomery County Deputy Director of Public Safety, Law Enforcement Training.
-Access to the safes via combinations is limited to the Director of the Police Academy, the Deputy Director of the Police Academy, and the Director of Campus Safety.
+Access to the storage room is gained with a secure keypad, and is limited to the Director of the Police Academy, the designated lead firearms instructor, as well as two County employees.
+The two County employees having access will be designated by the Montgomery County Deputy Director of Public Safety, Law Enforcement Training.
+Access to the safes via combinations is limited to the Director of the Police Academy, the Director of Campus Safety, and the designated lead firearms instructor.

-Firearms and Ammunition Removal
+C. Firearms and Ammunition Removal